Tips on How to Fix Electric Scooter

 The Battery Charger Is Defective

-That said, not all electric scooter chargers illuminate when the battery charger is plugged in.
-You might need to test the battery charger port's voltage using a multimeter.
-Kaabo mantis 8's charger is 54.6V 2A, So the test voltage should be around 54.6V, up or down 1.5V or less.
-Here's a video of the charger check
+Nevertheless, not all battery chargers for electric scooters turn on when plugged in.
+You might need to use a multimeter to check the voltage of the battery charging port.
+Since the charger for the Kaabo Mantis 8 is rated at 54.6V 2A, the test voltage should be close to 54.6V, up or down 1.5V, or less.
+Observe the charger check in this video.

 The Battery Is Dead

-The Mantis features a 48V 13AH Ternary lithium-ion 18650 battery that can last up to 25 miles on a single full charge.
-Electric scooters that are powered by Lithium-ion batteries do not experience a dead battery as often.
-A Li-ion rechargeable battery has 300-500 charge cycles and a lifespan of about 2-3 years.
-Thus, it won't develop a charge-cycle "memory" as quickly as a nickel-metal hydride battery.
+A 48V 13AH Ternary lithium-ion 18650 battery powering the Mantis has a range of up to 25 kilometers on a single full charge.
+Electric scooters using lithium-ion batteries do not frequently face a dead battery.
+A Li-ion rechargeable battery can be used 300–500 times before needing to be replaced.
+Hence, unlike a nickel-metal hydride battery, it won't build a charge-cycle "memory" as quickly.

 My Electric Scooter Won’t Move